 - responds to the diverse pastoral needs of the campus community.

-The Campus Ministry Office is in the Panasci Family Chapel.
+The Daniel J. Mulhauser, S.J.
+Campus Ministry Center is located within the Panaci Family Chapel.
 The usual business hours are Monday to Friday, 8:30 am to 4:30 pm.
 The phone number is 315-445-4110.
 The e-mail is email@example.com.
 You can find more information on our website at: www.lemoyne.edu/campusministry.

 Service learning is one of several high-impact practices offered at Le Moyne that enrich what the student learns in the classroom by linking academic study and community service so that each experience strengthens and transforms the other.
 Through service learning, Le Moyne students experience our Jesuit mission: “to prepare its members for leadership and service in their personal and professional lives to promote a more just society.”